-Exclusive: Trump administration to bar Chinese passenger carriers from flying to U.S.
+Trump administration to bar Chinese passenger carriers from flying to U.S.

 The Trump administration on May 22 accused China’s government of making it impossible for U.S. airlines to resume service to China and ordered four Chinese carriers to file flight schedules with the U.S. government.

-The Chinese carriers are flying no more than one scheduled flight a week to the United States but also have flown a significant number of additional charter flights, often to help Chinese students return home.
+The Chinese carriers are flying no more than one scheduled round-trip flight a week to the United States but also have flown a significant number of additional charter flights, often to help Chinese students return home.

+Hainan had planned to fly between New York’s JFK airport and Chongqing starting in July, while other carriers have flights to Los Angeles and New York.
+China Eastern wants to resume additional flights later this year to Chicago and San Francisco.

 The Trump administration is also cracking down on Chinese passenger airline charter flights and will warn carriers not to expect approvals.
-Administration officials have suggested charter flights have been used to circumvent Chinese government limits on flights.
+The Transportation Department order said the administration believes Chinese carriers are using charter flights to circumvent China’s limit of one flight per carrier per week to the United States and “further increasing their advantage over U.S. carriers in providing U.S.-China passenger services.”

 On Jan.
 31, the U.S. government barred from entry most non-U.S. citizens who had been in China within the previous 14 days due to the coronavirus crisis but did not impose any restrictions on Chinese flights.
 Major U.S. carriers voluntarily decided to halt all passenger flights to China in February.

 Delta and United are flying cargo flights to China.
 Delta had requested approval for a daily flight to Shanghai Pudong airport from Detroit and Seattle, while United had asked to fly daily to Shanghai Pudong from San Francisco and Newark airport in New Jersey and between San Francisco and Beijing.